Knowledges of explosion-proof electrical equipment

 IIC: acetylene, hydrogen, carbon disulfide, ethyl nitrate, etc.

-Common explosion-proof joints of explosion-proof electrical equipment are:
+Common designs for explosion-proof joints in electrical equipment include:

 Test compliance standards: GB/T 3836.2-2021 Articles 15.2 and 15.3